tetracorp/k240/docs/_posts/2022-05-25-cu-amiga-strings-analysis.md

 | ENTER SFX A-Z:   | TEST: ENTER SFX A-W:    |
 |                  | TEST: ENTER SPEECH A-U: |

 - Copyright changed from 1993 to 1994.
 The game was originally intended to be completed in 1993.
-The demo version may have been completed as late as January 1993, however, without necessarily changing the date on the console invocation.
+It may suggest that the demo build was made as early as 1993, but since the console invocation is practically never seen and has no effect on gameplay, it would be easy to miss.
 - `ENTER HELP CODE` suggests that cheat codes existed at the time of the demo, but had been disabled.
 The original feature may have been to press a key (perhaps the Amiga's Help key) to trigger cheat code entry.